digi-ron/AU-Falcon-SPUD-Project/Miscellaneous/VIN/VIN.md

   - Aug - P
   - Sep - B

-### Characters 13-17 - Serial Number
+#### Characters 13-17 - Serial Number

 The final 5 characters are a unique serial number to identify the car.
 The only known rules about these characters is that they should all be numeric, and that they *should* be printed sequentially, meaning that in theory you *could* more accurately determine manufacture date assuming you had a vast amount of VINs from the same month/year

 ---

-## Engine Numbers
+### Engine Number

-To ensure that you have the matching engine to the original chassis, you can check the number stamped into the engine block to determine if it matches the Body:
+To ensure that you have the matching engine to the original chassis, you can check the number stamped into the engine block to determine if it matches the Body.
+The engine number is the last section of the VIN, explained below:

 > the engine number should match the last 11 digits of the VIN on the body and VIN plate on the car, e.g. the following VIN:
 >